Kate Barry (photographer): Death

 Barry was addicted to drugs and alcohol from her teens.
-In the early 1990s she founded the charity Aide et Prévention des Toxicodépendances par l’Entraide (APTE) to help drug addicts recover via therapy, which successfully kept her clean for years.
+In the early 1990s, she founded the charity Aide et Prévention des Toxicodépendances par l’Entraide (APTE) to help drug addicts recover via therapy, which successfully kept her clean for years.

-On 11 December 2013, Barry died as a result of a fall from her fourth floor apartment in the 16th arrondissement of Paris, in what was assumed to be a suicide.
-Her half-sister Charlotte Gainsbourg later disputed the reports of suicide, saying "I want to believe it's an accident" but admitting that it was impossible to know whether Barry's death was accidental or a deliberate act.
-Barry was buried in Paris.
+On 11 December 2013, Barry died as a result of a fall from her fourth-floor apartment in the 16th arrondissement of Paris, in what was assumed to be a suicide.
+Her half-sister Charlotte Gainsbourg later disputed the reports of suicide, saying, "I want to believe it's an accident" but admitting that it was impossible to know whether Barry's death was accidental or a deliberate act.
+Barry is buried in Paris.